JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

 The `meson build system`_ is probably the frontrunner today.

 In a move that feels like it is simply meant to `annoy the people behind suckless`_ I use |meson| to build my dwm_ configuration.
-Not because it is in an important choice, but simply because it was a small and simple package that made learning the basics of |meson| simple.
+Not because it is in an important choice, but solely because it was a small and simple package that made learning the basics of |meson| easier.
 A trimmed down version of the :file:`meson.build` is below::

     project('dwm', ['c', ], default_options: ['std=c99', ], license: 'MIT')